 Growing up with parents who worked hard outside the kitchen but not so often in it, I had my first culinary education at the local meat-and-three over plates of fried chicken and collard greens.
 My formal training comes from Boston University where I created my own food writing curriculum with courses in Journalism and Gastronomy, a cultural study of food founded by Julia Child and Jacques Pepin.

-I’m author of The Food Lovers’ Guide to Nashville (Globe Pequot Press, November 2012), and I worked as food culture and lifestyles reporter at The Tennessean for six years.
-My work also has appeared in editions 5 and 6 of Cornbread Nation: the Best of Southern Food Writing, Alimentum literary food journal, Nashville Lifestyles magazine, Southern Living, The Local Palate, Imbibe, the Boston Herald and The Boston Globe.
+I’m author of Nashville Eats (Abrams, October 2015) and The Food Lovers’ Guide to Nashville (Globe Pequot Press, November 2012).
+I worked as food culture and lifestyles reporter at The Tennessean for six years before embarking on a freelance career that led to work in TIME, Serious Eats, Southern Living, Alimentum literary food journal and more.
+My work also has appeared in editions 5 and 6 of Cornbread Nation: the Best of Southern Food Writing, the Boston Herald and The Boston Globe, among others.

 For some of my favorite stories, I went nude at a nudist community.
 I traveled with an unsigned rock band.
 I took Thomas Keller to Prince’s Hot Chicken Shack, covered food at Bonnaroo, country music in Las Vegas, and I traveled with chefs from Nashville’s iconic Loveless Cafe to the James Beard House in New York City.
 I love stories about late bloomers, creators, lovers, dreamers and hard workers with dirt on their jeans and flour on their aprons.

 Prior to journalism, I worked in qualitative research studying the emotional connections we make with food.
 I spent hours in the kitchens of home cooks looking for the reasons behind the comfort in a pot of chili and conducted deprivation studies with teenagers across the country to understand the craving for a slice of pepperoni pie.